CharleRoger/Ignition/README.md

 # FuelMixer
 FuelMixer is a plugin for Kerbal Space Program which provides a simple framework for maintaining consistent propellant mixtures across fuel tanks, engines and RCS thrusters.
+This plugin was developed specifically for the mod [Chemical Propulsion](https://github.com/CharleRoger/ChemicalPropulsion), but is designed in a generic way and may find uses elsewhere.

 This is an experimental plugin still very much in development, use at your own risk!